 These reviews capture the unique aspects of Red Plenty:

 "I finished it in awe, not merely at Spufford's Stakhanovite research, but at his skill as a novelist, his judgement as a historian and his sheer guts in attempting something simultaneously so weird and yet so wonderful." - The Sunday Times (UK)Khrushchev personified the new generation raised by Stalin after he wiped out the old Bolsheviks and anyone else with broader intellectual horizons and experience of the world outside the Soviet Union.
 Poorly educated, resentful of the bosses, crude and violent, Nikita initially brought into Stalin's view of the world.
 During the Great Purge he personally oversaw the actions in the Ukraine, approving close to 50,000 executions.
-During the war he was political director in Stalingrad during the battle, ruthlessly driving the military commanders and not hesitating to demand executions.
-Rising in the hierarchy after the war, he joined the Politburo, participating in the increasingly bizarre parties at the Supreme Leader's dacha where Stalin demanded his subordinates dance with each other as he ridiculed them, constantly reminding them that when he was gone, "the capitalists will drown you like little kittens".
+During the war he was political director at the Battle of Stalingrad, ruthlessly driving the military commanders, and not hesitating to demand executions.
+Rising in the hierarchy after the war, he joined the Politburo, participating in the increasingly bizarre parties at the Supreme Leader's dacha where Stalin demanded his subordinates dance with each other as he ridiculed them, constantly reminding them that, when he was gone, "the capitalists will drown you like little kittens".

 Everyone knows the economic central planning in the Soviet Union was a failure . . .
 Few will expect to pick up a longish book on the topic by a non-economist and devour it almost in a sitting.
 But that is what you have in store with Red Plenty.
 It is part detective story - who or what is killing the Soviet economy? - and part a brilliantly clear explanation of some very intricate history and economics." - The Economist

 He strikes me as a man with some insight into the problems inherent in the Soviet system but without the intellectual tools to figure out a solution.
-It was as much his increasingly erratic behavior as much as his anti-Stalinism that lead to his removal in October 1964.
-Even some of those who supported his limited opening of society approved the Politburo action because of the unpredictability of his behavior.
+It was as much his increasingly erratic behavior as his anti-Stalinism that lead to his removal in October 1964.
+Even some of those who supported his limited opening of society approved the Politburo action because of his unpredictable behavior.
 In a change from Stalin times, instead of being exiled or jailed, Khrushchev was merely moved to a smaller dacha, given a smaller car, and watched carefully.

 No comments: